Gualcarque River

 The Gualcarque River (Río Gualcarque) is a river in Intibucá, western Honduras.
 It is sacred to the indigenous Lenca, who depend on the river for their subsistence.
 It is the site of the proposed Agua Zarca hydroelectric dam, a joint Honduran-Chinese project.

 Since 2006, Sinohydro, the World Bank's International Finance Corporation (IFC), and Honduran company Desarrollos Energéticos (DESA) have made preparations for four hydroelectric dams without consulting the Lenca, including the Agua Zarca dam.
 Construction began in 2012, and in 2013 river access was blocked, after which the Lenca started to protest.
 They have been met with violence, detention and torture.

-In March 2013 during a peaceful protest at the dam office, Tomas García was shot and killed.
+In July 2013 during a peaceful protest near the dam construction site, Tomas García was shot and killed, allegedly by the Honduran Army.
 In March 2016, Berta Cáceres, an internationally known indigenous activist who was a leader of the opposition to the dam, was also shot and killed.
 In June 2017, the banks financing the project suspended and withdrew funding because of the controversy.

 Geography

 The Gualcarque originates in the Reserva Biológica Opalaca in Intibucá flowing eastward for 2.4 mi to the reserve's border, where it is crossed by the only road in its entire course, the V-608.
 It then turns to the north, flowing through the entire length of the Reserva de Vida Silvestre Montaña Verde at its eastern border and upon exiting it discharges into the Río Grande de Otoro.

 The river is considered sacred to the indigenous Lenca.
 It provides drinking water, is used to fish, irrigate fields, and is used for washing.
 Berta Cáceres has stated: "In our worldviews, we are beings who come from the Earth, from the water and from corn.
 The Lenca people are ancestral guardians of the rivers, in turn protected by the spirits of young girls, who teach us that giving our lives in various ways for the protection of the rivers is giving our lives for the well-being of humanity and of this planet."

-The Gualcarque River belongs to the geothermal sites in northwest Honduras, the Azacualpa thermal springs, surrounding the Yojoa Lake, which is affected by a rough east-west extensional tectonic regime and by Holocene magmatism.
+The Gualcarque River belongs to the geothermal sites in northwest Honduras, the Azacualpa thermal springs, surrounding the Yojoa Lake, which is affected by a rough east–west extensional tectonic regime and by Holocene magmatism.
 The river emerges from a north-northwest to south-south east trending normal fault system just southwest of the Yojoa Lake.
 Water samples had the lowest measured temperature at 52.5 C and the lowest salinity in the whole Azacualpa area, where thermal springs abound.